gulzarali-packages/translation-service/README.md

 -   JSON export endpoint for frontend applications
 -   Optimized for high performance (response times < 200ms)
 -   Support for 100k+ records with efficient pagination and caching
--   OpenAPI/Swagger documentation for API endpoints
+-   OpenAPI (Swagger) documentation for all endpoints

 ## Tech Stack

 -   Laravel 12
 -   MySQL/PostgreSQL
 -   Redis (for caching)
+-   OpenAPI/Swagger for API documentation

 ## Requirements